lzwjava/blog-source/resume.md

 * Carefully analyzed and reimplemented some core parts around 50 example projects about machine learning, from PyTorch, TensorFlow tutorials, Coursera online courses or other open-source projects.
 * Got two course completion certificates from Coursera about Machine Learning Specialization and Deep Learning Specialization.
-* Prepared for the exams to obtain the associate degree, particularly in subjects like advanced mathematics and linear algebra.
+* Prepared for the exams to obtain the associate degree.

 ### Farben & HSBC Bank, Full Stack Engineer, 2022.11 - 2023.07
 * Farben is a leading software technology service provider in China.
 HSBC Bank is one of the largest banking and financial services institutions in the world.
 PayMe is an HSBC mobile payment service catering to Hong Kong residents with local phone numbers and banking services.